 May all noble dreams come true.

-In a speech to a former Brahmin that may or may not be satirical, the Buddha does in the ‘Aggañña Sutta’ (Digha Nikaya 27) describe the origins of planet Earth and human beings.
+The Buddha saw no beginning or end to the cosmos, just a continuous cycle of death and rebirth on the micro and macro scales.
+In the ‘Agganna Sutta’ (DN 27) the Buddha does, however, describe the origins of planet Earth and human beings.
 A superficial reading of this sutta might lead one to assume that the Buddha is contradicting himself, but it’s worth remembering that he wasn’t renowned for being inconsistent or contrary.
 The Buddha was reputed to be a skilled teacher who would discern the minds of his disciples and instruct them accordingly.
-His teachings all have the flavour of liberation and were given to people with different spiritual abilities.
+His teachings are all about liberation from suffering and were given to people with different spiritual abilities.